8 Tips for Creating Compelling Nonprofit Job Postings

 Job descriptions can include more than just blocks of text and bullet points.
 Pictures, videos, and audio recordings can help you bring the role to life and showcase your nonprofit’s unique culture and powerful work, all while making your job posts incredibly memorable.

 Consider linking to a video of an employee discussing how meaningful they find the work, or one of your leaders talking about your mission and how the new hire will contribute to it.
-Kiva, for example, features a video on its career page that addresses candidates on a more personal level and communicates the nonprofit’s mission and culture—from the friendly dogs in the office to the organization’s goal of creating a more equitable global financial system.
+Kiva, for example, features videos on its Careers Page that communicate the nonprofit’s mission and impact.
+Their website also features a video about what it’s like to work at the nonprofit – from the friendly dogs in the office to the organization’s goal of creating a more equitable global financial system.

 While content like this will take some time and effort to create, it may be worthwhile for certain high-profile or high-volume positions that have large applicant pools.
 And once you’ve created a great piece of content, you can reuse it when hiring for countless more roles in the future!